Fadyazmy/doi-blog/content/blog/week-8/index.md

 ### <a name="assignment"></a> The assignment for this week
 This week we don't have an assignment to hand in.
 However we were put into groups to work on a group project in parallel to the individual assignments.

-For this group project, I was paired with [Paul Brophy](https://paulbrophy.co.uk/), and another designer based in Australia.
-Paul's a brilliant full stack developer turned designer and he's based in the UK.
+For this group project, I was paired with [Paul Brophy](https://paulbrophy.co.uk/), and Lucy Liu.
+Paul's a brilliant full stack developer turned designer based in the UK, and Lucy's an equally amazing designer doing her undergrad in IT in Australia.

-We were tasked with creating our own design agency (which we called Pretty Good Designers), work with a hypothetical client (cough Devin), and design a product for the Dept. of Illusions.
+We were tasked with creating our own design agency (which we called ***Pretty Good***), work with a hypothetical client (cough Devin), and design a product for the Dept. of Illusions.

 I enjoy working in groups, so I'm very much looking forward to getting to know my team, and learn their own processes of design.
+I learn from seeing people solve the problems I want to solve, and seeing other people extract information will help me grow my design toolkit.

 ### <a name="discussionTakeaways"></a> This week's discussion takeaways
 Often I find myself learning about non-design things in the lecture, and this week was one of them.